 Our multi-level workshops, after-school classes, and public classes provide children and teens with the opportunity to build a solid foundation in acting by learning the craft from passionate and caring professional educators and artists.

 GTS offers a variety of ways for young people to experience the impact of theatre while encouraging strong skills in Confidence, Creativity and Craft.

 Children and teens explore how to create fascinating characters, build exciting stories, and present them to an encouraging audience of family, friends and community supporters.

 Each year GTS offers two sessions with classes being offered on Thursdays, Saturdays, and Sundays.
 Registration for the Fall Session begins in August with classes running from October to December with an in-class final presentation.
-Registration for the Winter begins in early-December with classes running from early-February to early-May with a final performance at Moyse Hall.
+Registration for the Winter begins in December with classes running from February to May with a final performance at Moyse Hall.